konsumer/react-redux-starter/README.md

 # react-redux-starter

-This is a basic strter I made to help on codementor.
+This is a basic starter I made to help on codementor.
 It includes a killer webpack setup for ES6 & react, and includes basic setup for redux, redux-form, etc.

 ## tooling